fredofromstart/The_Mots_Sapiens_Project/README.md

 a wish, expressed in one way // the same wish, but expressed in a different manner, possibly in a different language // again exactly the same wish, yet formulated in another fashion // etc. << an example of a wish that would answer this one adequately // another way to express that example << a different example of a wish that would be an adequate answer // another way to express that example // etc.

 Notes : The period belongs with « the etc. » (which stands for yet another manner of expression), no ending period is necessary for the formulations.
 Any formulation can be written in any language.
 Also, if you make the « << » « >> », it becomes to mean that the first wish is an offer you make that would be an adequate answer to the following wishes (all preceded with « >> » instead of « << »).
 For objects, you may simply write the name of the object in many languages or in many synonymous ways (without the verb) and use either « << » or « >> » after that to indicate if the object is wanted of offered.
-To indicate that your wish is urgent, simply include the word « urgent », or a synonym in your wish.
+To indicate that your wish is urgent, simply include the word « urgent » (or a synonym) in your wish.

 If the wish is not followed by either a « << » nor a « >> », the wish machine will assume that the wish is not a demand nor an offer, but an ~interest~ that the wisher is hoping to share with someone who has the same interest.